monkeymonk/storage.js/README.md

 ## storage.del(name)

-This method allows you to remove cookies.
+This method allows you to remove datas.
 It accepts an infinite number of keys or an array of keys.

 ```javascript
 storage.del('key');